What are the Digital Humanities?

-- Direct support for student researchers, including a high-impact summer learning experience, the Digital Scholarship Summer Fellowship
+- Direct support for student researchers, including a high-impact summer learning experience, including the Fortenbaugh Digital Humanities Fellowship and Digital Scholarship Summer Fellowship

 - Collaborative pedagogical support for faculty, including assignment design and instruction of Digital Humanities tools and methods.
 These activities are coordinated with campus partners, including Educational Technology and the Johnson Center for Creative Teaching and Learning

-Systems Librarian and Digital Humanities Coordinator R.C.
-Miessler (email@example.com) can be scheduled for consultations.
-You can also contact the library's Digital Scholarship Committee (LibraryDS@gettysburg.edu) for digital project help.
+Digital Initiatives Librarian R.C.
+Miessler (email@example.com) can be scheduled for consultations and digital project help.

 Peer Classroom Support